Montrose, Angus: Economy

 The economy of the town has been expanding since the end of the Second World War.
 GlaxoSmithKline has been a major source of jobs since the 1950s.
-Other significant employers include Tesco, Cooperative Group, Petrofac, National Oilwell Varco, Baker Hughes and Argos.
+Other significant employers include Tesco, Co-operative Group, Petrofac, National Oilwell Varco, Baker Hughes and Argos.
 The Lochside Distillery, located on Brechin Road north of the town centre, was closed down in the 1990s and the buildings demolished in 2005 after a fire.
-In 2009 Sainsbury's announced plans to build a new superstore on the edge of the town which was to provide work for an estimated 200 people.
-Construction of the new Sainsburys store was approved by Angus Council in August 2011 and spokespersons from Sainsburys believed at the time that the store would open in less than a year, unfortunately Sainsburys cancelled these plans and 4 commercial units were built on the site in 2018.
-BT initially upgraded the local telephone exchange to grant the town access to super fast fiberoptic broadband services one of only three towns to be chosen in Scotland.
+Four commercial units were built on the site in 2018.
+BT initially upgraded the local telephone exchange to grant the town access to super fast fibreoptic broadband services, one of only three towns to be chosen in Scotland.
 The average price of housing in the town is between £106,054 and £131,539, a rise on the 1998 average between £42,640 and £51,200.

 Tourism

 Since 2002 there has been a focus on attracting new visitors to the town with the foundation of the Montrose Town Partnership, the aim of which is to "encourage representatives of the public, private and community sector to act together to develop the economic potential of Montrose to address the needs of local people and visitors alike".
 Membership includes The Montrose Society, Montrose Heritage Trust, Montrose Community Council, Montrose Golf Links Ltd, MERPRO Leisure, Montrose Business and Retailers Association, Scottish Wildlife Trust, Angus Council, Ferryden & Craig and Hillside, Dun and Logie Pert community councils.
 Since 2002 they have produced a number of promotional leaflets and have established a weekly Saturday market in the town centre.
 In 2002 plans were unveiled to renovate the Mid Links.
 The project was completed in 2003 at the total cost of £1.8million with £1.2million granted by the Heritage Lottery Fund.
 Plaques have been incorporated to inform visitors of the historical heritage of the town's buildings.

 The bridge over the North Esk north of Montrose marks the border between Angus and Aberdeenshire.